oracle-livelabs/analytics-ai/generative-ai-agent-oda/vb/vb.md

     ![Visual Builder import configuration](images/vb_import_config.png)

-6. Once import is completed, open the index.html file in the VB Instance and update the details as follows:
+6. Once import is completed, update the index.html file
+    * Click on source in the navigation sidebar
+    * filepath: webApps/atom/index.html
+    * update the details as follows:
         * URI = 'oda-XXXXXXXXXXXX.data.digitalassistant.oci.oraclecloud.com/'
             * URI is the hostname of the ODA instance provisioned in Task 1 of the previous lab
         * channelId = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXX'
             * o	channelId is created during Task 5 - Step 3 of the previous lab
-    * Please set value of initUserHiddenMessage on Line 32 to “Hi”
+        * Please set value of initUserHiddenMessage on Line 32 to “Hi” <!--TODO: Why don't we do this in the artifact?
+Why is sending Hi necessary?-->

     ![Visual Builder update HTML](images/vb_update_html.png)